search icon

 The length of time patent protection lasts depends on the type of patent.

 Utility patents filed in the United States generally expire 20 years after the date of filing.
-However, to keep the patent from expiring, you have to pay maintenance fees to the patent office at certain intervals.
+However, to keep the patent from expiring, the patent holder has to pay maintenance fees to the patent office at certain intervals.

 Plant patents granted in the U. S. expire 20 years from the date they are issued.
 No patent maintenance fees are required for plant patents.